tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_operation post /api/v1/inlineHooks%}

-Register a new Inline Hook to your Organization in `ACTIVE` status.
-You need to pass an object in the JSON payload of your request, providing information on the inline hook you are registering.
-In the object, you need to supply:
+Register a new inline hook to your organization in `ACTIVE` status.
+You need to pass an Inline Hook object in the JSON payload of your request, providing information on the inline hook you are registering.
+You use the properties of the object to specify:

- - The URL of your external service.
+ - The URL of your external service endpoint.
  - The type of the inline hook (Okta supports several different types of inline hooks).
- - The API key that you wish Okta to pass to your service when it calls it (so that your external service can check for the presence of the correct key as a security measure).
+ - The API key that you wish Okta to pass to your external service endpoint when it calls it (so that your external service can check for its presence as a security measure).

 The structure of the object is described below, in [Inline Hook Object](#inline-hook-object).

 Note that the API key you set here is a key for Okta to pass to your external service in an authorization header with each call it makes.
 It is unrelated to the Okta API token you must supply when making calls to Okta APIs.

 You can optionally specify extra headers that you wish Okta to pass to your external service in each call.

 #### Request Parameters